Peter King (British politician): Family and wealth

 On 22 March 1836 King married Louisa Elizabeth, daughter of William Henry Hoare of Mitcham Grove, Surrey.
 She died in 1884.
-They had two sons and four daughters; Anna Clementina King 1837-1931 they included Hugh F. Locke King, entrepreneur who inherited a share of his late parent's estate.
+They had two sons and four daughters; they included Anna Clementina King (1837-1931) and Hugh F. Locke King, entrepreneur who inherited a share of his late parent's estate.
 He took over Brooklands and used his father's wealth to found and finance the creation of the Brooklands motor racing circuit and aviation field.